Kukuster/mongo_dotType/README.md

 </details>

-The, the recommended usage by default would be the following:
+Then, the recommended usage by default would be the following:

 <details>
     <summary>FindDocs3.ts</summary>